Skip to content

 The historical center of Quito with incredible views of the Basilica

 If you want an authentic and boutique experience in Quito, then this is the area for you.
 It is bustling with activity during the day but it is much quieter at night, requiring more vigilance.
 It may be considered less safe in the evening.
-That being said, it is where many hostels are located and can be a great option if you are planning to concentrate your touring in the historical center.
+That being said, it is where many hostels are located and can be a great option if you are planning to concentrate your touring in the historical center when thinking about where to stay in Quito.

 Where to Eat in the Historical Center